 The Department of Bioengineering and its faculty members partner with sponsors to deliver these outstanding events.
 If your organization or company would like to sponsor or endorse an event, contact the bioengineering faculty organizer listed below, or Associate Professor Junghae Suh at firstname.lastname@example.org.

-Each spring a select number of our exciting undergraduate and professional master’s engineering design teams participate in the Bioengineering Design Showcase.
+Each spring a select number of our exciting undergraduate and professional master’s engineering design teams participate in the Bioengineering Design Showcase of Innovative Medical Technologies.
 The students travel to the San Francisco Bay Area to pitch ideas and present early and late-stage medical devices to a group of venture capitalists, diverse technology leaders in industry, and esteemed alumni.
 Students tour Greater Bay Area technology and medical device companies following the event.

 September 7, 2018